5. BREACH OF THIS AGREEMENT

 8.1.
 In signing this Agreement you legally undertake and are bound to pay the full Licence Fee due to the College in accordance with the provisions of clause 2 herein.

-8.2.1. you choose to terminate this Agreement at any point and for any reason prior to expiry of the Period of Occupancy as detailed in the Particulars of Offer; or
+8.2.1. you choose to terminate this Agreement at any point and for any reason prior to expiry of the Period of Occupancy as detailed in the Particulars of Offer

-8.3.1. the remaining balance of the Licence Fee (payable under the provisions of Clause 2) outstanding to cover the Period of Occupancy remaining unspent as of the date of termination; or
+- 8.3.1. the remaining balance of the Licence Fee (payable under the provisions of Clause 2) outstanding to cover the Period of Occupancy remaining unspent as of the date of termination;

 8.3.2. a sum equal to forty percent (40%) of the total Licence Fee payable under the provisions of Clause 2 herein.
 This sum is calculated by the Bursar of the College as being the reasonable sum necessary to compensate St Chad’s College for losses

-8.4.
+- 8.4.
 For the avoidance of doubt, in the event that you are undertaking any Postgraduate programme of study at the University, you acknowledge and agree that your Period of Occupation shall extend significantly beyond conclusion of the third University Academic Term, into a vacation Period.
-Such variations in Period of Occupancy depending on your programme of study shall in no way affect or prejudice your liability for payment of the Licence Fee in accordance with the terms of this Agreement, including for any payment of the third instalment of the Licence Fee in accordance with Clause 8.3.2 above, should you choose to terminate this Agreement, or should the University terminate this Agreement as a result of any breach of the terms of this Agreement, where such termination takes effect at any time following conclusion of Epiphany Term.
+Such variations in Period of Occupancy depending on your programme of study shall in no way affect or prejudice your liability for payment of the Licence Fee in accordance with the terms of this Agreement, including for any payment of the third instalment of the Licence Fee in accordance with Clause 8.3.2 above, should you choose to terminate this Agreement, or should the College terminate this Agreement as a result of any breach of the terms of this Agreement, where such termination takes effect at any time following conclusion of Epiphany Term.
+8.5.
+On early termination of this Agreement, the College shall issue to you a revised invoice, which shall detail all charges payable in respect of this Agreement, including:

 9.1.
 In the event a dispute arises between St Chad’s College and you concerning the terms or interpretation of this Agreement you should in the first instance endeavour to discuss any such issue with the College with a view to attempt to settle matters with St Chad’s College wherever possible on an informal basis.